Why You Need an Internal NetSuite Expert on Your Implementation Team

 Full-Time Hire vs. Fractional Resource

 Not every company needs a full-time NetSuite administrator from day one.
 Implementations typically run 3 to 12 months, and the intensity varies.
 Early phases are heavy on design and decisions.
-Mid-project is build and review.
+Mid-project shifts to build and review.
 Late stages are testing and training.

 What to Look For

-If you're evaluating whether to bring in an internal NetSuite resource for your implementation, here's what matters:
+If you're evaluating whether to bring in an internal NetSuite resource, a few things matter more than others.

 An implementation partner delivers the system.
 An internal resource makes sure it's the right system for your business.
 They protect your investment, keep your team informed, and make sure you're not handing over control of critical business decisions to people who won't be around after go-live.